Zoxcore/GSoC2019/project_ideas_list.md

 <b>Brief Explanation:</b>
 Toxblinkenwall can handle 1-on-1 Video calls in 720p and 1080p at 25fps.<br>
 This pushes the Hardware and Software of the Raspberry PI to the limit.<br>
-But we are envisioning even more, we want to be able to Videocall with more than 2 parties at the same time.<br>
+But we are envisioning even more: we want to be able to Videocall with more than 2 parties at the same time.<br>
-The idea is to implement a way to show 3 or maybe even more Video Feeds on 1 Display Device, and handle multiple Audio PCM streams incoming.<br>
+The idea is to implement a way to show 3 or maybe even more Video Feeds on 1 Display Device, and handle multiple incoming Audio PCM streams.<br>

 <b>Expected Results:</b>
-- 3 or more clients can video (including audio) call each other
+- 3 or more clients can video call (including audio) each other
 - all incoming video streams are displayed optimally on the available screen
 - all incoming audio streams are mixed properly, resulting in a natural sound output

-<b>Knowledge Prerequisite:</b> Experience with C, Knowledge about PCM Audio, Experience with Video Codecs
+<b>Knowledge Prerequisites:</b> Experience with C, Knowledge about PCM Audio, Experience with Video Codecs

 <b>Difficulty:</b> Medium